Kitware/vtk-book/VTKBook/08Chapter8.md

   <figcaption style="color:blue"><b>Figure 8-9</b>.
 Parametric coordinate system and interpolation functions for a tetrahedron.</figcaption>
 </figure>

-**Voxel.** **Figure 8-10** shows the parametric coordinate system and interpolation functions for a voxel cell type.
+**Voxel.** {ref}`Figure 8-10 <Figure-8-10>` shows the parametric coordinate system and interpolation functions for a voxel cell type.
 The voxel is described using the three parametric coordinates $(r,s,t)$.
 Note that the voxel edges are constrained to lie parallel to the global coordinate axes.
 These are often referred to as tri-linear interpolation functions.

 {#Figure-8-10 .figure-target}
 &nbsp;